rumblesan/glassify/README.md

-# Grids Experiment
+# Glassify

-Playing with grids
+Create stained glass-esque images.

 ## Description

+Drop an image in, mess around with the controls.

 ## Contact